pingcap/docs/blocklist-control-plan.md

 ### Disable the pushdown of specific expression

-When we got wrong results due to the expression pushdown, use the blacklist can make a quick recovery for the business.
+When we got wrong results due to the expression pushdown, use the blocklist can make a quick recovery for the business.
 More clearly, you can add some of the supported functions or operators to the table `mysql.expr_pushdown_blacklist` to disable the pushdown of some specific expressions.

 The schema of `mysql.expr_pushdown_blacklist` is shown as below: